 An action intended to modify an outcome; a set of techniques and therapies practiced in counseling.

-A type of Child Protective Services response that involves the gathering of objective information to determine whether a child was maltreated, or is at risk of maltreatment, and establishes if an intervention is needed.
+A type of child protective services' response that involves the gathering of objective information to determine whether a child was maltreated, or is at risk of maltreatment, and establishes if an intervention is needed.
 It generally includes face-to-face contact with the alleged victim and results in a disposition as to whether or not the alleged maltreatment occurred.
-(See Child Maltreatment 2013)
+(Child Maltreatment reports)

-Children adopted in non-Convention countries receive IR-3 or IR-4 immigrant visas.
-IR-3 visas are issued after a full and final adoption is completed abroad by both adopting parents; both parents physically see the child prior to or during local adoption proceedings; and the country in which the child resides does not require re-adoption in the United States.
+An immigrant visa issued to children adopted from non-Hague Convention countries.
+IR-3 visas are issued after a full and final adoption is completed abroad by both adopting parents, both parents physically see the child prior to or during local adoption proceedings, and the country in which the child resides does not require readoption in the United States.
 Children who are under 18 automatically acquire U.S. citizenship upon entry to the United States on IR-3 visas.
 In such cases, U.S. Citizenship and Immigration Services automatically sends Certificates of Citizenship without requiring additional forms or fees.
-(See also Bureau of Consular Affairs, U.S. Department of State.)
+(U.S. Citizenship and Immigration Services)

 IR-4 Visa (for Intercountry Adoption)

-Children adopted in non-Convention countries receive IR-3 or IR-4 immigrant visas.
+A type of immigrant visa issued to children adopted from non-Hague Convention countries.
 IR-4 visas are issued to children for whom a full and final adoption will be completed in the United States.
-This classification is used when a foreign country only permits prospective adoptive parents to obtain guardianship of a child, rather than allowing a full and final adoption; and/or the prospective adoptive parent(s) have not seen and observed the child prior to the adoption process.
+This classification is used when a foreign country only permits prospective adoptive parents to obtain guardianship of a child, rather than allowing a full and final adoption and/or the prospective adoptive parent(s) have not seen and observed the child prior to the adoption process.
 Orphans admitted to the United States on IR-4 visas become lawful permanent residents and are automatically processed to receive an Alien Registration Card ("green card").
-(Adapted from U.S. Department of State)
+(Adapted from U.S. Citizenship and Immigration Services.)